Ensighten/Halo.extras/README.md

 routes/mvc.js + routes/mvc.json - Collect MVC files into HTML documents based on groupings/permissioning specified within `routes/mvc.json`.

+public/js/mvc.js - `mvc.js` from Halo with grouping handler for the files created by `routes/mvc.js + routes/mvc.json`.
+The handler is accessible via `mvc!g/name` and breaks up `<script>`s to interprets each one as a model, view, or controller.

 ### public/js
 arrayTree - Data structure for storing generating arrays of items under the respective same keys.